SoftwareAG/c8y-docs/content/oee/oee-faq-bundle/general.md

       * Machine: "Drilling 2"
       * Machine: "Drilling 3"

+In this case, it may happen that the breadcrumb navigation for "Machine: Drilling 3" looks like this:

+ "Dashboard > Darmstadt Hall 2 > Production Line > Machine Dashboard"

+ instead of

-In this case, it could happen the breadcrumb navigation for Machine: "Drilling 3" looks like this "Dashboard > Darmstadt Hall 2 > Production Line > Machine Dashboard" instead of "Dashboard > Darmstadt Hall 2 > Innovative Production > Production Line > Machine Dashboard".
+ "Dashboard > Darmstadt Hall 2 > Innovative Production > Production Line > Machine Dashboard".

-### Values older than 60 days?
+### Where do I find values older than 60 days?

-To save OEE data longer than 60 please change your platform settings.
-For more information on how to change the retention rules see [Administration > Data retention](/users-guide/administration/#data-retention) in the User guide.
+To save OEE data longer than 60 days, you can change the data retention in your platform settings.
+For more information on how to change the retention rules, see [Administration > Data retention](/users-guide/administration/#data-retention) in the *User guide*.

-### Different roles in the application / Roles distinguished in application
+### Which roles are distinguished by the application?

-#### Default User
+#### Default user

-The Default user has access to:
+The default user has access to:

 * Machine Park Overview
 * Machine Dashboard
-* Set Alarms
-* Glossary
 * Andon Board
+* Set alarms

-#### Admin User
+#### Admin user

-Only Admim Users are allowed to change and create machine profiles, etc..
-It has access to:
+Only admim users are allowed to change and create machine and line profiles.
+Admin users have access to:

-* Admin View
+* Organization, Profiles, Calculation categories under Administration
 * Machine Park Overview
 * Machine Dashboard
-* Set Alarms
-* Glossary
 * Andon Board

-#### Andon User (Coming Soon)

-Access only to the Andon Board.
+* Set alarms